-- tax years where you were under the age of 18 - any tax year you were resident for part of the tax year (for example, if you leave or arrive in the UK during a tax year)
+- tax years where you were under the age of 18 - any tax year you were resident for part of the tax year (for example if you leave from or arrive in the UK during a tax year)

-What this means for you
+What this means for your client

-You may have become deemed UK domiciled under one of the above conditions.
-This means you have to pay UK tax using the 'arising basis'.
-This means you:
+Your client may have become deemed UK domiciled under one of the above conditions.
+This means they have to pay UK tax using the 'arising basis'.
+This means they:

-- · cannot claim to be taxed on the remittance basis - must report all your worldwide income and gains in your UK tax return using the arising basis
+- cannot claim to be taxed on the remittance basis - must report all their worldwide income and gains in their UK tax return using the arising basis

-How to report your foreign income and gains using the arising basis
+How to report foreign income and gains on the arising basis

-Using the arising basis, you pay UK tax on:
+Using the arising basis, they pay UK tax on:

 - income and gains from the UK

-- · income from outside the UK
+- income from outside the UK

-- · gains from the disposal of your assets, wherever they are in the world
+- gains from the disposal of their assets, wherever they are in the world

-However, you must declare all of your foreign income and gains on your tax return.
+However, they must declare all of their foreign income and gains on their tax return.
 Even if:

-- they have already been taxed in another country - you do not bring them to the UK
+- · they have already been taxed in another country - they do not bring them to the UK

-If the foreign income or gains have already been taxed in another country, you may be able to claim a credit in the UK for the tax paid in another country.
+If the foreign income or gains have already been taxed in another country, they may be able to claim a credit in the UK for the tax paid in another country.
 For more information about this, go to www.gov.co.uk and search for 'HS263'.

-Appendix A and B enclosed give more detail which you need to consider.
+Appendix A and B enclosed give more detail which any affected customer needs to consider.